 The process doesn’t require massive interventions, and it can easily be replicated in artificial environments called digesters.
 These are engineered containers that provide an oxygen-free space where bacteria can freely do their job.

 The biomass used to produce biogas can be food waste, agricultural products, agro-industrial by-products, animal manure, or wastewater biosolids.
 You can use organic waste to make energy, which means that the process plays a double role.
-It helps you generate clean energy while helping you get rid of significant quantities of garbage that would otherwise end in landfills, with a considerable impact on the environment.
+It helps you generate clean energy in your backyard while helping you get rid of significant quantities of garbage that would otherwise end in landfills, with a considerable impact on the environment.

 It’s a straightforward process: you put the waste inside the digester, then bacteria starts breaking down the organic components and turn them into biogas as a liquid (between 30 and 60 percent of the input), digestate, and pruning residues.